-While the Company generated net income in fiscal year 2019, it experienced substantial net losses in fiscal year 2018 and has an accumulated deficit as of December 31, 2019.
-The net losses experienced in 2018 were principally attributable to unfavorable gross margin levels resulting from manufacturing productivity challenges, increased warranty claims on certain product lines, failure to pass cost increases on to customers through pricing actions and significant unrecovered costs associated with the transportation product line, along with a noncash valuation loss associated with the issuance of the Weichai Warrant, substantial legal and professional expenses associated with efforts to restate the Company's prior financial statements, respond to the government investigations and defend the lawsuits related to the restatements, high outstanding debt, and borrowing costs.
+The Company generated a net loss in fiscal year 2020 compared to net income in fiscal year 2019 and has an accumulated deficit as of December 31, 2020.
+The net loss experienced in 2020 was principally attributable to low sales volume largely due to the COVID-19 pandemic, and the related historic decline in oil demand, significant warranty expense primarily related to certain engines sold into the transportation end market, legal and professional expenses associated with efforts to file the Company's prior financial statements, remediate material weaknesses in its internal control over financial reporting, respond to the government investigations and defend the lawsuits related to the restatements as well as indemnifications of certain current and former directors and officers of the Company, high outstanding debt, and borrowing costs.
 The Company expects that many of these costs will remain significant in future periods.
 Continued losses could reduce cash available from operations to service or refinance the Company's indebtedness as necessary, as well as limit the Company's ability to finance future growth in its business and implement its strategies.